robotzero1/maix-image-classifier/README.md

 ![vader full](https://user-images.githubusercontent.com/60509953/106392797-d663ce80-63f3-11eb-8ffc-e784ee890f65.jpg)

 ## Preparing the Dataset
-Following the instructions in the Collecting Images section from here - https://github.com/robotzero1/tf2-retrain-easy to bulk download some images of your favourite Star Wars characters
+Following the instructions in the Collecting Images section from here - https://github.com/robotzero1/tf2-retrain-easy to bulk download some images of your favourite Star Wars characters.
-Clean up the images to remove anything that will confuse the machine learning algorithm
+Clean up the images to remove anything that will confuse the machine learning algorithm.
 Use a bulk image resize tool to resize all the images to 224x224  (I used Fireworks.
 This is for GIMP https://alessandrofrancesconi.it/projects/bimp/ or most image editors offer this.)

 Create a folder structure like this